+This Sam’s Club versus Costco comparison review has been updated for 2023.
 My wife and I are regular Costco shoppers.
-The membership warehouse has become one of the three grocery brands that we get most of our groceries from, pulling in at the #2 spot behind Trader Joe’s in annual spend these days.
-If we could get an even greater share of our groceries there, we would, but sometimes 96 ounce jars of mayo just aren’t practical.
+The membership warehouse has become one of the three grocery brands that we get most of our groceries from, pulling in at the #2 spot behind Trader Joe’s in annual spend these days (though Kroger is catching up with the discounts and promotions I’ve been able to find).
+If we could get an even greater share of our groceries at Costco, we would, but sometimes 96 ounce jars of mayo just aren’t practical.

 I had always been curious about Sam’s Club, but had never given the chain a chance.
-With the recent AmEx promotion giving targeted AmEx customers a free Sam’s Club membership (in the form of a statement credit), we had nothing to lose.
+With an American Express promotion giving targeted AmEx customers a free Sam’s Club membership (in the form of a statement credit), we had nothing to lose.
 So, we decided to give it try, in the hopes that it could provide some nice staple complements to the items we regularly stock up on at Costco.

 Now that I’ve shopped at both chains, I thought readers might have an interest in a Sam’s Club versus Costco review.
-So I’ve assembled one.
-I didn’t want to just provide my opinion, but wanted to really dig in to compare things like membership fees, return policies, branded credit cards, payment methods, hours of operation, number of locations, service offerings, item quality, price, and quantity, and even relationship with employees.
+So, here it is (last updated for 2023).
+I didn’t want to just provide my opinion, but wanted to dig in to compare things like membership fees, return policies, branded credit cards, payment methods, hours of operation, number of locations, service offerings, item quality, price, and quantity, and even relationship with employees.

 What follows is my take on the Sam’s Club vs Costco debate.
 I’d love to see yours in the comments as well.

 A lot of the value of being a member is dependent on the perceived value you get from the price of membership.
 However, we’re just going to compare here on straight up price, not value (since everyone has a slightly different perceived value).